osamoylenko/learn_stuff/rabbitmq/cheatsheet.md

 Then create Tracing in Admin section of Web UI.
 And look at `/var/tmp/rabbitmq-tracing`

+You may fill pattern to filter out the specific exchange: `#.comp-status`

 When you're done, don't forget to turn tracing off:
 ```
 rabbitmqctl trace_off -p datalore